TOWNSHIP OF RANDOLPH,

 Article IV Work Week and Overtime 7

 Article VI Holidays 10

-This AGREEMENT entered into this by and between the TOWNSHIP OF RANDOLPH, in the County of Morris, New Jersey, a Municipal Corporation of the State of New Jersey, hereinafter called the “Township”, and the RANDOLPH TOWNSHIP MUNICIPAL CLERICAL ASSOCIATION, hereinafter called the “Association” represents the complete and final understanding on all the bargainable issues between the Township and the Association.
+This AGREEMENT entered into this 13th day of September by and between the TOWNSHIP OF RANDOLPH, in the County of Morris, New Jersey, a Municipal Corporation of the State of New Jersey, hereinafter called the "Township", and the RANDOLPH TOWNSHIP POLICE TELECOMMUNICATORS ASSOCIATION, hereinafter called the "Association" represents the complete and final understanding on all the bargaining issues between the Township and the Association.

-The Township recognizes the Association as the exclusive collective negotiations agent for the Members of the Randolph Township Clerical Association, but excluding all professional employees, supervisors, police department personnel and managerial executives.
+The Township recognizes the Association as the exclusive collective negotiation agent for the full time Randolph Township Police Telecommunicators I, Police Telecommunicators II, and Police Services Coordinator.

-A. During Collective Negotiations, authorized Association representatives, not to exceed three (3), shall be excused from their work duties to participate in all negotiation sessions which may be mutually scheduled to take place during their regularly scheduled work time, and shall suffer no loss of regular pay thereby.
+A. During collective negotiations, authorized Association representatives, not to exceed two (2) shall be excused from their work duties to participate in all negotiation sessions which may be mutually scheduled to take place during their regularly scheduled work time, and shall suffer no loss of regular pay thereby.

 B. Each respective negotiating Committee shall be empowered with authority to negotiate an Agreement, subject, however, to the approval and ratification of same by their respective constituencies.

 A. The Township hereby retains and reserves unto itself, without limitation, all powers, rights, authority, duties and responsibilities conferred upon and vested in it prior to the signing of this Agreement by the Laws and Constitution of the State of New Jersey and of the United States, including, but without limiting the generality of the foregoing, the following rights: